-- Celebrate new deals and share important context across the company.
+- Share wins and important information across the company.

-- Automatically get sales data and alerts for important deadlines right in Slack by connecting your CRM.
+- Automatically get sales data and alerts in Slack.

-Use emoji reactions to congratulate teammates and eliminate those lengthy reply-all email chains.
+Use emoji reactions to praise teammates and eliminate those lengthy reply-all email chains.

 - Onboarding: Invite new team members to your key sales channels.
 Simply following what the rest of the sales team is talking about helps them get up to speed quickly.